The Best Crossbow Broadheads Ever Made

 The best fixed blade and mechanical broadheads made for crossbows

 Want to start an argument quickly?
 It’s easy.
-Amid diehard bowhunters ask, “Are mechanical broadheads or fixed-blade broadheads superior?”
+Ask a crowd of diehard bowhunters, “Are mechanical broadheads or fixed-blade broadheads superior?”
 Want to fan the flames of that argument?
 Well, that’s easy.
 You can not only state that one type of broadhead is superior, but a particular model of that type is better than all the rest.
 So let’s get to arguing, shall we?

 However, we’ll make this battle a bit more interesting by focusing solely on the best crossbow broadheads of all time.
 Before we cue our walk-up music and climb into the octagon, let’s set some ground rules regarding the traits I’m looking at when evaluating the best crossbow broadheads.